Using LSST Microlensing to Constrain Dark Compact Objects in Spherical and Disk Configurations: Methods: Microlensing Computations

 with the parameters of $\rho_0 = 0.014$ M$_\odot$ pc$^{-3}$ and $R_s = 16$ kpc \citep{MW_halo_dist,localDM_Bovy:2012tw,starvel_Bovy_2015}.
 The Einstein radius is given by the standard formula

-Since LSST will be capable of using paralensing to detect a microlensing event (the oscillatory lensing amplification caused by the Earth's orbit instead of the transverse velocity of the object itself), the event can start or end before or after the actual observing period, as long as it overlaps with the observing period at some point.
-Therefore, the length of time over which an event of duration $\hat{t}$ can start and still be seen is $T = t_\mathrm{survey} + \hat{t}$, which includes both events that start during the survey length $t_\mathrm{survey}$, and events that start up to $\hat{t}$ before the survey, but are still occurring when the survey begins.
+This microlensing rate must then be multiplied by the range of possible start times for an event to be observable.
+This range of start times depends on whether the event is being detected using traditional microlensing, or paralensing, which is the oscillatory lensing amplification caused by the Earth's orbit instead of the transverse velocity of the object itself.
+For traditional microlensing, the event must fully overlap with the survey in order to be considered detectable, as we would need to see both the rising and falling sections of the light curve to confirm that the event is achromatic and time symmetric.
+Therefore, the range of possible event start times that could be detectable would be $T_\mathrm{micro} = t_\mathrm{survey} - \hat{t}$.
+However, for paralensing events, the event can start or end before or after the actual observing period, as long as it overlaps with the observing period for at least one year, in order to detect one full parallax oscillation.
+Therefore, the length of time over which an event of duration $\hat{t}$ can start and still be seen by paralensing is $T_\mathrm{para} = t_\mathrm{survey} + \hat{t} - (2 \; \mathrm{ years})$.
+This includes both events that start during the survey (but not in the final year of the survey), and events that start up to $\hat{t} - (1 \; \mathrm{year})$ before the survey (so they end at least one year after the survey begins, providing the necessary overlap).
+Therefore, for a given event duration $\hat{t}$, the range of possible start times for it to be detectable by either microlensing or paralensing is the greater of the two ranges provided above.
+For short-duration events, this would be traditional microlensing, while longer events would be dectable with paralensing.
 The total number of expected microlensing events is then,

 Using this method for calculating microlensing event numbers, we can compute the constraints on compact object DM fraction.